tttppp/ragl/rules.md

 ## 4.2 Map pool

 4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Center and marked as “Category: RAGL” and explicit naming and thumbnail watermarks.
-Usage of any other versions of these maps for the league games is discouraged and may be rejected from being reported as a valid match result.
+Usage of any other versions of these maps for the league games is disallowed and will be rejected from being reported as a valid match result.

+4.2.2 All maps include a custom-made design of a Refinery (ERCC) made by Widow and FRenzy to improve the ore mining balance between various refinery positions.
+The refinery has reduced footprint (3x3 with no additional occupied cell at the top), all of its cells except bottom-left and top-right are passable.

-4.2.2 Map pool is to be finalized on February 25th 23:59 UTC+0.
+4.2.3 Map pool is to be finalized on September 23th 23:59 UTC+0.

 ## 4.3 Game disconnects

 4.3.1 Players are to decide between themselves the outcome of a disconnected game.
 If it is decided to re-play the game, the game that resulted in disconnect prior to this is deemed forfeit and cannot be used in a match result report.

-4.3.2 If the players cannot come to an agreement in regards to a game that resulted in disconnect, a notice to the officials should be stated including the replay of the game in question, preferably in the dedicated Discord channel.
+4.3.2 If the players cannot come to an agreement with regards to a game that resulted in disconnect, a notice to the officials should be stated including the replay of the game in question, preferably in the dedicated Discord channel.
 The evaluation of such game will likely result in a re-play unless the game is undoubtedly decided towards one player.
 The final word will be up to the official evaluation regardless.

 4.3.3 Players who get disconnected more than 3 times during a season will forfeit the game points of their following disconnected games regardless of the state of the ongoing game.